jerryjappinen/Servant/sites/home/get-started/installation.md

-#### URLs are not working or I'm getting a "Forbidden" error
+#### I'm getting a "Forbidden" error

 Make sure you `.htaccess` files have been copied to your server.
+They forward requests from one place to another, prevent public directory listings and deny access to some files for security reasons.
+They are hidden files, and as such might sometimes slip through when you're copying files from one place to another.

-There is one in the root directory of Servant and another in the same directory as `index.php`.
+There's one file in the root folder, and one in each main directory:

+- `/.htaccess` (root directory):
+- `/servant/.htaccess` (the same place as `index.php` and `paths.php`)
+- `/sites/.htaccess` (sites folder)
+- `/templates/.htaccess` (templates folder)
+- `/themes/.htaccess` (themes folder)

-#### PHP can't find files or paths are otherwise broken
+#### PHP can't find files

 Servant needs to know where it's running.
 Normally it detects this automatically, but on some, more complicated environments this doesn't work.
 In this case, define `'document root'` and/or `'root'` manually in the file `paths.php`.
 Uncomment the first two lines and add the correct values according to the examples.